MemberPress Review – Updated for 2023

 You can figure all of that out without a ridiculous amount of difficulty but it does add a little extra hassle.

 MemberPress offers three different packages – Basic, Plus and Pro.
 All tiers provide the core MemberPress features, the main difference is the add-ons and integrations available and the number of sites the plugin can be licensed on.

-- Basic: $129 per year
+- Basic: $359 per year

-- Plus: $249 per year
+- Plus: $599 per year

-- Pro: $369 per year
+- Pro: $799 per year

-Prices only include 1 year of updates and support (a fairly standard model for membership software), so if you want to continue receiving those you will want to renew after 12months.
+Prices only include 1 year of updates and support (a fairly standard model for membership software), so if you want to continue receiving those you will want to renew after 12 months.

-You can cancel, pause or refund members quickly and easily (members can also cancel or pause their accounts easily from their own account page too) all from within the MemberPress tab in WordPress rather then using your payment processor.
+You can cancel, pause or refund members quickly and easily (members can also cancel or pause their accounts easily from their own account page too) all from within the MemberPress tab in WordPress rather than using your payment processor.

 Due to the way payments are set up MemberPress will automatically change membership access if someone upgrades or revoke access if they cancel or pause their membership.
 It also has inbuilt options for dealing with failed payments and expired credit cards.

-Where MemberPress differs from many of the other membership plugins is with it's reporting tools, which provide you with data such as how many members you have, which memberships are most popular, how much money has been made, any refunds and even the average lifetime value of a member.
+Where MemberPress differs from many of the other membership plugins is with its reporting tools, which provide you with data such as how many members you have, which memberships are most popular, how much money has been made, any refunds and even the average lifetime value of a member.

-Under the Members tab you'll be able however to see a list of all members on your site, their corresponding membership, membership status, number of transactions and amount of money paid, plus start and end dates.
+Under the Members tab however you'll be able to see a list of all members on your site, their corresponding membership, membership status, number of transactions and amount of money paid, plus start and end dates.
 You can filter this information by specific membership levels, account status (e.g. free, active, cancelled, paused) and even payment processor.